Slideshow

 Ujitawara, Kyoto

-The Japanese Tea-Making Industry
+The Japanese Tea Industry

 In the wine world, "estate" bottled wine is more valued than "negotiant" wine because the wine is made at the vineyard.
 In the Japanese tea industry, there are "soil-to-cup" tea makers, but they are often larger, more commercial companies.
 Even these companies contract with farmers, matcha grinders, or other experts in their specific field.
 The tea company's expertise then focuses on appraisal, selection, blending, and quality control of tea and the entire process.
 High-end tea stores, department stores, performers of tea ceremony, restaurants, and hotels rely on these experts and these relationships on selection, packaging, or other last steps.
 We are grateful to be working with Morita-san and Kobataen, such experts in Uji tea.